 Deliveroo workers strike in pay and conditions dispute

+Delivery firm Deliveroo is maintaining that most of its drivers are satisfied working for the company despite industrial action over pay and conditions.

-The Independent Workers’ Union of Great Britain (IWGB) said its members are calling for decent pay as well as improved employment rights and safety protections.
+The Independent Workers’ Union of Great Britain (IWGB) said hundreds of its members went on strike as part of a campaign for more pay and improved employment rights and safety protections.

-The union said supportive action was expected in Australia, France, the Netherlands, Ireland and Spain.
+The company disputed the union’s claims, saying only a “tiny minority” of workers took action, adding it was launching a consultation with riders about how to invest a new £50 million community fund.

+Deliveroo shares climbed higher on their first day of full trading on Wednesday, increasing by more than 3% to 290p in early trading before edging back slightly.

 Unions won legal action recently against ride hailing firm Uber.